Chapter 2: A Point Of View

 Secondly, each indivisible element of thought occurring within my brain must be considered to be such an event.
 The information-content of each indivisible element of my thoughts, as they occur within my brain, will then travel outwards from me at the speed of light along my future event-horizon.

 Thus, each thought that I have comprises a myriad fundamental events.
 Each of these events can be imagined as a change-of-state in some kind of finite-state machine within my brain.
-Perhaps a neurone is such a machine, whose various finite states are themselves complex-dynamical processes.
+Perhaps a neuron is such a machine, whose various finite states are themselves complex-dynamical processes.
 Or perhaps these little machines are the microtubules that make up the connecting bridges between neighbouring neurons.
 Whichever the case, when such a machine changes state, it emits a wave.
 Whether this wave be electromagnetic or some other kind of wave I do not know.
 Nevertheless, modulated upon this wave is the essence of the thought that triggered the change of state in the elemental finite-state machine that generated it.

 The information-content of my thought is thus now in the wave travelling outwards from my head in an ever-expanding sphere at the speed of light.
 After 3 nanoseconds, the wave has reached the person sitting next to me.
 After 28 milliseconds, it is passing through Europe.
 After 8 minutes, it will have reached the sun.
 In 2½ million years, it will pass through the Galaxy of Andromeda.
 In about 13 billion years, it will have reached where the edge of the known universe was when it started its journey.